 Burning wood and having a place to do so is very helpful in the event of an emergency.

 You might be sold on the idea of burning wood, but what are your wood-burning options?
 And what about people with lung issues that burning wood makes it hard for them to breathe?

 Do they have options for heat other than traditional heat?

 Well, you bet they do!
-Here is are the most common heating options:
+Here are the most common heating options:

 1. A Fireplace

 A fireplace is probably one of the most traditional ways to heat your home with wood.
-It is an open space made with fire brick so that you can safely contain fire.
+It is an open space made with fire brick so that you can safely contain the fire.

 And a lot of people really do love their fireplace.
 My parents have a huge one with a marble hearth, and they absolutely love it.
-It is not only beautiful, but it does a great job at heating their home.
+It is not only beautiful, but it does a great job of heating their home.

 2. A Wood Stove

 A wood stove is a cast-iron stove that has a door on it.
 The danger with a woodstove is that they get very hot all the way around.

-So if you have small children, it is important they know to never touch it or play around it.
+If you have small children, it is important they know to never touch it or play around it.
 However, they are great at keeping your home very warm, and I love that they have a door on them to keep the wood in place.
 We have one, and I am so glad that we do.
-It is beautiful and great at providing heat (and a cooking space.)
+It is beautiful and great at providing heat (and cooking space.)

 3. A Pellet Stove

 If you are someone that has breathing issues, then a pellet stove might be a good solution for you.
 They don’t put off the odor that burning regular wood does.

 Plus, they don’t bring a large mess with them (like a fireplace and wood stove do because of the traditional wood.)
 Basically, they burn pellets of compressed wood.
 It is a very efficient way to heat, and this video shows you how to still be self-sustained if using a pellet stove by creating your own pellets.

 4. Solar Power